ccaballeroh/Translator-Attribution/README.md

   ```
   >> conda env create --file translator-attribution.yml
   ```
-- Now, you can either open [01Processing](./01Processing.ipynb) in Google Colab or in your local computer and run it.
+- Now, you can in that new environment (use `conda activate translator-attribution`) either open [01Processing](./01Processing.ipynb) locally or run it in Google Colab.
 - You can run [02Experiments](./02Experiments.ipynb) in Google Colab preferentably or locally if you have a powerful enough computer.